anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 areas of the specification which may be complex or difficult to describe with prose.
-2. Normative references, i.e. references to materials that are required for the interoperability of the extension, should be stable and non-changing.
+2. Normative references, i.e. references to materials that are required for the interoperability of the extension, MUST be stable and non-changing and MUST NOT be denoted as a "work in progress" or similar description.
 3. Extension specifications MUST NOT define requests and responses exchanges over an unencrypted HTTP connection.
 Extensions should also be compliant with the security considerations of [@!RFC7481].